 While many of the results were neon lotus flowers, we also got some really beautiful surreal flowers with muted palettes.
 Take a look:

-We created the water lilies in the Drafts model and although we experimented with running them again through Creative and Structured, ultimately the original drafts were the favorite.
+We created the water lilies in the Structured model and although we experimented with running them again through Creative, ultimately the original Structured were the favorite.

 Creating an Album Cover with AI is a fun way to use Snowpixel for a practical purpose.
 Musicians can save money in a fun way by generating their own artwork and experimenting to arrive at something truly unique.